se-research/OpenDaVINCI/automotive/odcantools/README.md

     $ ./odcockpit --cid=111

 Open the Player window.
-Click ?Load recording? to load a rec file which will can then be replayed.
+Click "Load recording" to load a rec file which will can then be replayed.